 With an eviction order, you can have the sheriff remove them and their stuff.
 If they try to return after that, you could ask the police to arrest them as trespassers.

-*Note: The law now also requires parents to pay for college.
+*Note: Parents may also be ordered to pay for a child to go to college.
 See Child support: requesting educational expenses from parents.

 Updated: March 2018